sudharsahn/proj1-pageserver/README.md

 ### Who do I talk to? ###

-* Maintained by Michal Young, michal@cs.uoregon.edu
+* Maintained by Ram Durairajan, Sudharshan Srinivasan and Guangyi Tao
 * Use our Piazza group for questions.
 Make them public (anonymous or not as you prefer) unless you have a good reason to make them private, so that everyone benefits from answers and discussion.